EP 007 | Working with Seniors and Downsizing Clients with Karen Shinn and Gail Shields

 Listen Now

-In this episode we learn:
+In this episode, we learn:

-– specific tips for working with seniors
+• Practical tips for working effectively and compassionately with seniors

 Take Aways